TylerJDev/Dialogue-To-Anki/README.md

 # Dialogue-To-Anki
-This is a small python project to process dialogue from games (I.e, Skyrim, Fallout 4) to Anki friendly formats (and more!)
+This is a small python project to process dialogue from games (I.e, Skyrim, Fallout 4) to Anki friendly formats

-# Instructions
-First you'll need the following tools
 #### Requirements ($ = optional)
 - B.A.E $ *(Needed if you want audio alongside of text)*
 - Unfuz $ *(Needed if you want audio alongside of text)*